 Bruno Schmitz, Head of Unit, New and Renewable Energy Sources, European Commission, DG RTD

-BESTF funds will be used to support bioenergy demonstration projects that fit into one or more of seven EIBI value chains documented in the call guidance.
-ERA-NET+ BESTF Bioenergy Sustaining the Future is implemented by a consortium of eight EU Member States and Associated Countries, including the UK, Denmark, Finland, Germany, Portugal, Spain, Sweden and Switzerland, This activity will provide funding and support to collaborative bioenergy projects that demonstrate one or more innovative steps resulting in demonstration at a pre-commercial stage.
-The competition launched on 7th January 2013 and the deadline for first stage (full) submissions is 27th March 2013.
-BESTF funds will be used to support bioenergy demonstration projects that fit into one or more of seven EIBI value chains documented in the call guidance.
-Further details can be found at the BESTF website:
+BESTF2 funds will be used to support bioenergy demonstration projects that fit into one or more of seven EIBI value chains.
+ERA-NET+ BESTF2 Bioenergy Sustaining the Future is implemented by a consortium of seven EU Member States and Associated Countries, including UK, Germany, Denmark, Netherlands, Spain, Sweden and Switzerland.
+The activity will provide funding and support to collaborative bioenergy projects that demonstrate one or more innovative steps resulting in demonstration at a pre-commercial stage.
+The previous competition launched on 7th January 2013.
+Further details and Call Guildelines can be found at the BESTF2 website:

 NER300 Second Call